-And it's even worse for women appearing on The Bachelor franchise.
+And it's the worst for the women who appear on The Bachelor franchise.
 We already know that they spend way more than men to compete in the series, and a large chunk of that comes down to some seriously intense beauty prep and maintenance.
-And while such unrealistic beauty standards may seem outdated in 2016, so does the idea of competing with 25 women to win the heart of a mediocre-at-best man.
+And while such unrealistic beauty standards may seem outdated, so does the idea of competing with 25 women to win the heart of a mediocre-at-best man.
 But, hey, we keep watching it.

 We decided to consult some of our favorite former Bachelor contestants to find out exactly what they did and just how much they spent — from the cocktail parties to paradise.
 (Spoiler alert: It's even crazier than you'd think.)